hellowithchicken/Complex_Systems/README.md

   pip3 install requirements.txt
 ```

+## Usage examples

+Notebook with usage examples of the code can be found in `examples.ipynb`

 ## Modules
 - `dla_model_final.py` - functions for generating DLA arrays (including dynamic stickiness), statistic visualisations and calculating fractal dimension
 - `networks.py` - functions for generating networks from DLA, retrieving real-life networks, converting city networks into fractals, visualising and performing analysis